Kyo dyed textiles Kyo kanoko shibori

 What is Kyo dyed textiles ?

-The oldest record of Shibori dying is found in poems in the Man’yoshu (a collection of poems) edited in the early Heian period (794 – 1185).
-By the 10th century, Shibori patterns were appearing on court costumes.
-From the Muromachi period (1338 – 1573) to early Edo period (1603 – 1868), Shibori took the world by storm as Tujigabanasome.
-The technique was refined in various parts of Japan.
-In this environment the Kanoko, Kanoko Shibori and Kyo Kanoko Shibori techniques were established in Kyoto.
-The golden age was at the end of the 17th century.
-Although Shibori dye fabrics suffered a temporary setback when the sumptuary regulations were enacted and Shibori was classified as one of the luxury goods of the time.
-Fortunately production started again and the highly skilled techniques have continued to be handed down through the generations until today, where the Kyo Kanoko Shibori industry is facing the challenge of attracting young people to take up the craft.
-To encourage newcomers a variety of events, workshops and exhibitions are organized to keep alive the traditional techniques of Kyo Kanoko Shibori.
+Shibori dyeing is a popular tie-dye method found all over the world.
+It is considered to have begun in India; the technique was brought to Japan with Buddhism, and spread all over the country by the 6th and 7th century.
+The oldest record of Shibori dyeing is found in the Manyoshu (a collection of poems) edited in the early Heian period (794 – 1185).
+By the 10th century, Shibori patterns were used on court costumes.
+From the Muromachi period (1338 – 1573) to early Edo period (1603 – 1868), the Shibori design, Tsujigabana zome took the world by storm.
+Shibori techniques were refined in various parts of Japan, and Kanoko, Kanoko Shibori and Kyo Kanoko Shibori techniques were established in Kyoto.
+The peak of popularity was at the end of the 17th century.
+Shibori dye fabrics suffered a temporary setback when the sumptuary regulations were enacted and Shibori was classified as one of the luxury goods of the time, but fortunately production started again and the highly skilled techniques have continued to be handed down through the generations until today.
+Like other traditional crafts, the Kyo Kanoko Shibori industry is now suffering from the lack of successors.
+To encourage newcomers, a variety of events, workshops and exhibitions are organized to attract young people.

 General Production Process

-The design pattern is made by cutting small circles or thin lines on the pattern in accordance with the design.
+- 2. Carving the pattern The design pattern is made by cutting small circles and thin lines on the pattern paper in accordance with the design.

-The design is printed on the textile using the pattern paper, a brush and ink that can be washed out by hot water, for example, Aobana (spiderwort) ink.
-It is possible to recognize the exact technique that was used from the cut circles and lines on the pattern paper.
+- 3. Printing the design The design is printed on the textile using the pattern paper and a brush.
+Ink that can be washed out with hot water, such as spiderwort ink is used.
+It is possible to recognize the exact technique being used from the cut circles and lines on the pattern paper.
+There is also a method where the design is painted directly on the fabric without using a pattern paper.

-The aobana ink used to print the design is bleached; this also removes any other marks or blemishes on the fabric.
+- 5. Bleaching The spiderwort ink used to print the design is bleached; this also removes any other marks or blemishes on the fabric.

-When the threads are removed, the tied parts are white.
-The fabric is steamed to remove wrinkles and even out the width.
+- 8. Steam ironing to finish When the threads tied to make the shibori pattern are removed, the tied parts are white.
+The fabric is steamed to remove wrinkles and to even out the width.

 Where to Buy & More Information